PennLINC/PennLINC.github.io/docs/LabHome/Onboarding/coding-guide.md

 ## Coding itself

 ### Just before coding
-Think about the function of the code you want to achieve.
+Think about the purpose of the code you want to achieve.
 What language will be efficient to achieve your goal here?
 You can have more than one language of code in one project!
-Python might be easy for image processing; R would be easy for data wrangling; bash scripts are easy for submitting jobs on clusters.
+Python is good for image processing, data wrangling, and figure generation; R is good for data wrangling, statistical analysis, and figure generation; bash scripts are best for submitting jobs on clusters.

 If the code involves a few steps, you might get lost when coding/focusing on one step.
 Consider writing down the list of the steps as comments before you start coding it.